TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/adtoaadsync-aadconnect-asc-exportdeletionthresholdalertbeinggenerated.md

 Depending on your specific issue, there may be one of two situations:

 - The deletes were accidental and you did not want these deletions to take place.
 In that case, you should undo the accidental changes that triggered the deletions.
-AADConnect will resume its normal operation after the accidental changes have been mitigated.
+Azure AD Connect will resume its normal operation after the accidental changes have been mitigated.
 - You intended to delete more objects than the threshold allows.
-In this case you can disable the deletion threshold by issuing the following PowerShell cmdlet:
+In this case, you can disable the deletion threshold by issuing the following PowerShell cmdlets:

 `Import-Module ADSync`